PROJECT MANAGERS COMPANION

 A Project Brief should answer the following questions

-What is the purpose of the project, what are the aims and goals?
+What is the purpose of the project, what are the aims and

 What are the assumptions, constraints and risks?

-What is the organisation structure, who reports to who, who is in-charge?
+What is the organisation structure, who reports to who,

 What is everyone’s role / job description?